chironb/ChiCLI/README.md

 Known Issues:
 - I've got to go through the code and replace every integer variable with either a signed or unsigned char.
 This will save a *bunch* of RAM!
 - It can only load files from the drive it was loaded from.
 Running programs from a different drive issue
-- The exomizer version of ChiCLI can't seem to load and run files, so you can't use it as a launcher.
-Everything else works fine.
-This is an issue with how it's getting compressed.
-Use the regular version if you need it as a launcher.

 Removals:
 - Removed displaying the file name when using debug-args, since that's not working and isn't an easy fix at the moment